Immensity ~Lesson 6

-Often our thoughts they block and hinder our immensity.
-Our beliefs, our culture and our economy these all create veils of appropriate responses.
+Often our thoughts block and hinder our immensity.
+Our beliefs, our culture and our economy all create veils of appropriate responses.
 Yet we admire those who, without a second thought they walk into this space of pureness with courage— to that place of a sheer state of being.

 I know you have felt this within.
 Can you remember a time when you automatically did something without thought?

 As an example, I can remember once when I was 15 years old and a friend had injured her finger in a game of netball.
 It was obviously dislocated (I realise now) but I had no idea what that actually meant back then.
 For some reason, I stepped up and placed my hand on her finger.
 Without any concern in her voice, she asked, “Are you sure?” and without questioning myself, I said “yes”.
 Her trust I felt, and immediately pulled her finger back into shape.
 I now wonder how did I know what to do?

 I do know, (and unaware back then), I entered a space; it was a holding place of completeness.
 This meant I walked to the friend’s space with the wholeness of myself.
 There were no thoughts, no second-guessing myself, no 15-year-old girl in mannerism or sight.
 Who was I then?
 I was someone who just knew—I trusted myself and my friend trusted in me.